Definition of IRR

-The internal rate of return or IRR is the rate that will discount all cash inflows and outflows to a net present value of $0.
-In other words, the IRR model provides you with the true, effective interest rate being earned on a project after taking into consideration the time periods when the various cash amounts flow in and out.
+The internal rate of return (IRR) method or model determines the interest rate that discounts all cash inflows and cash outflows to a net present value of $0.
+In other words, the IRR model provides you with the true, effective interest rate earned on a project after taking into consideration the time value of money and the periods when the various cash amounts flow in and out.

-The net present value (NPV) discounts all of the cash inflows and outflows by a specified interest rate.
-The net amount of all of the discounted amounts is the net present value.
+The net present value (NPV) method or model discounts all of the cash inflows and outflows by a specified interest rate.
+The net (or combined) amount of all of the discounted amounts is the net present value.
 If the net present value is $0, the project is expected to earn exactly the specified rate.
 If the net present value is a positive amount, the project will be earning more than the specified interest rate.
 A negative net present value means the project is expected to earn less than the specified interest rate.